husnirama/SpokenLanguangeDetection/README.md

 All you need to run the script its just download the datasource on your local directory and clone the repository (*include model.h5 & modelLSTM.h5*).
 Run index.ipynb on your local machine

 Using python3.6 environtment in jupyter notebook.
-Don't forget to install several package via pip (*the detail of the packages are listed in scripts*) also download the dataset on link above [Spoken Languange Identifications]()
+Don't forget to install several package via pip (*the detail of the packages are listed in scripts*) also download the dataset on link [Spoken Languange Identifications]()